albznw/dd2497-minix/README.md

 Hîvron Stenhav, hivron@kth.se

 ## Run the application
 To compile the application, it's recommended to use docker-compose.
-Simply navigate to the [minix](./minix/) folder in the root directory and compile the operating system using
+Navigate to the root directory and compile the operating system using

 ```sh
 $ docker-compose up